 I have specialized in working with teens since 2004 and have been trained in the assessment and treatment of behavioral addictions in adolescents.
 Your teen can make a change and they can overcome this addiction.
 I have seen time and time again teenagers realize, perhaps for the first time, the harm that is being done and what is at stake for their future, and then become motivated to make a shift.
 It is important to remember your teen is still developing and acquiring the skills to become a healthy young adult, and until they are able to make such healthy decisions for themselves, you must do this for them.
 One important skill most teens are still working on, and could use help with, is the ability to recognize when there is a problem and then to find the appropriate help.
 If your son or daughter is open to meeting me and giving counseling a try, it is very likely that counseling well greatly help them overcome this challenge.

 If you suspect that your son or daughter is struggling with addictive or compulsive behavior around gaming or internet use, I encourage you not to wait to get support.
-Please act now and schedule your initial consultation.
-To do so please click on the CONTACT tab and let me know a few dates and times that work for you.
+Please contact me and schedule your initial consultation.

 Also, please feel free to contact me with any questions or concerns regarding the treatment of technology addiction in teens.